Nicolet Bank Spotlight: Gillett's Balthazor

 How would you describe your high school experience?

 I’ve basically been in everything I can in high school.
-It’s been a struggle, but I think it’s been totally worth it because I’ve learned so much from not only basketball, but my school activities also.
+It’s been a struggle, but I think it’s been totally worth it because I’ve learned so much from not only basketball, but my school activities, also.
 I think they’re all equally important.

 What do you like most about your school?